goanrox/CardXS/README.md

-# 🏦 Visa Sidekick — AI Sales Training Tool for Telecom Retail
+# 💳 CardXS — AI-Powered Personal Finance Optimizer

-> Built by Xavier Serrao | Live at [visa-sidekick.vercel.app](https://visa-sidekick.vercel.app)
+> Built by Xavier Serrao | Live at [card-xs.vercel.app](https://card-xs.vercel.app)

 ## What It Does
-Visa Sidekick is an AI-powered sales training tool designed to help T-Mobile Mobile Experts pitch the T-Mobile Visa card to customers with confidence and clarity.
+CardXS helps users maximize their credit card benefits, track spending, and make smarter financial decisions using AI-powered recommendations.

 ## The Problem It Solves
-Retail associates often struggle to explain credit card benefits in a compelling, customer-friendly way.
-Visa Sidekick gives them instant AI-guided talking points, objection handling, and pitch frameworks — right from their phone on the floor.
+Most people leave hundreds of dollars in credit card rewards on the table every year.
+CardXS analyzes your spending habits and tells you exactly which card to use for every purchase to maximize cashback, points, and perks.

 ## Features
-- 🤖 AI-powered pitch generator (Gemini API)
+- 🤖 AI-powered card recommendations (Gemini API)
-- 💬 Objection handling scripts
+- 💰 Spending category optimizer
-- 📊 Benefits comparison tool
+- 📊 Benefits comparison across cards
-- ⚡ Fast, mobile-optimized UI
+- 🔒 Secure — no card numbers stored
+- ⚡ PWA-enabled — works like a native app

 ## Tech Stack
-- TypeScript + Vite
+- TypeScript + Vite + React
 - Google Gemini AI API
+- Node.js server backend
-- Deployed on Vercel
+- Deployed on Vercel (7 deployments)

 ## Built By
 Xavier Serrao — Retail Associate Manager @ T-Mobile